llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

-The lists below give the current status of Clang's OpenACC support (clacc).
+This document describes the current status of Clacc, which extends Clang and LLVM with support for OpenACC.

 Supported Features
 ==================